sharjeelfaiq/quotes-factory/README.md

 import quotesFactory from "quotes-factory";
 ```

-### Available Functions
+### Available Function

-quotes-factory offers a wide range of functions for various string manipulation tasks.
-Here's a brief description of each function:
+quotes-factory offers a wide range of random quotes.
+Here's how to access them:

-- **getQuote()**: Always provides you with a new random quote that you're definitely going to love.
+- **quotesFactory()**: Always provides you with a new random quote that you're definitely going to love.

 Get complete quote object